jtnystrom/Discount/README.md

 ./spark-submit.sh --motif-set DOCKS/res_10_50_4_0.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --write-stats
 `

-The --write-stats flag enabled this mode.
+The --write-stats flag enables this mode.
 A new directory called /path/to/output/dir_stats will be created with the output.
 Each line in the output file will represent a single k-mer bin.
 The output files will contain five columns, which are:
 Number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.

-The above commands will all use the universal frequency ordering (see paper linked below).
+The above commands will all use the universal frequency ordering (see the paper linked above).
 This provides the best performance.
 The commands below can be used to enable other orderings.

-Universal ordering (lexicographic)
+Universal set ordering (lexicographic)

 `
 ./spark-submit.sh --motif-set DOCKS/res_10_50_4_0.txt -o lexicographic -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --write-stats